-While Defendants argue that their decisions are within the exercise of "reasonable discretion afforded to any other proprietor," the City is not a private proprietor but is bound by constitutional limits that safeguard individual liberty.
+While Defendants argue that their decisions are within the exercise of "reasonable"

+discretion afforded to any other proprietor," the City is not a private proprietor but is bound by constitutional limits that safeguard individual liberty.
 Lehman v.
-City of Shaker Heights, 418 U.S. 298, 303 (1974).
-This case is not giving the City an "all or nothing" choice in terms of opening the forum or not permitting advertising at all.
-Instead, Defendants must either adopt and enforce standards that truly limit advertising to speech that proposes a commercial transaction (and that alone), and prohibit the exercise of unfettered discretion that permits ad hoc noncommercial speech as Defendants see fit; or it must open the forum entirely.
+City of Shaker choice in terms of opening the forum or not permitting advertising at all.
+Instead, that proposes a commercial transaction (and that alone), and prohibit the exercise of unfettered discretion that permits ad hoc noncommercial speech as Defendants see fit; or it must open the forum entirely.